TurboWarp/extensions/docs/MasterMath/AmmoPhysics.md

 - Torque: newtons multiplied by meters (n•m)
 - Rotation: degrees

-Some Scratch-based 3D engines use large unitless values for scale, but because Ammo.js library uses single-precision floats, **large values can cause loss of precision, instability, or solver issues**, like jittery or innacurate collisions or instability (objects tunnelling through each other).
+Some Scratch-based 3D engines use large unitless values for scale, but because the Ammo.js library uses single-precision floats, **large values can cause loss of precision, instability, or solver issues**, like jittery or inaccurate collisions, or objects tunnelling through each other.

 Generally speaking, **values in between 0.01-1000 are safe**.
 If you must scale outside SI units, make sure to scale units proportionally and consistently to avoid unexpected behavior.

 ## Optimization <a name="optimization"></a>

-Ammo Physics is designed to be scalable, but especially large or complex physics scenes may cause performance degredation or meet memory limitations.
-Ammo Physics will automatically scale the allocated memory to meed the needs of your scene, but without proper memory management you can cause your browser to crash.
+Ammo Physics is designed to be scalable, but especially large or complex physics scenes may cause performance degradation or hit memory limitations.
+Ammo Physics will automatically scale the allocated memory to meet the needs of your scene, but without proper memory management, you can cause your browser to crash.

->[!IMPORTANT]
+>[!CAUTION]
 > You should **ALWAYS** delete rays and bodies when you're done with them to free up memory.
+Not doing so may cause an overflow of extra memory that can crash the page or browser.

 Extremely large quantities of rigid bodies or extremely complex rigid bodies may cause drops in framerate.
 As a general rule, use the bare minimum required for your project.
 If you don't need dynamic concave triangle meshes, use convex hulls instead.
 If you do need dynamic triangle meshes, simplify the mesh complexity and reduce triangle count to make the computation workload easier on Ammo Physics.